nrwl/nx/docs/shared/mental-model.md

 ![task-graph-execution](/shared/mental-model/task-graph-execution.png)

 Nx also runs the tasks in the task graph in the right order.
-Nx executing tasks being executed speeds up your overall execution time.
+Nx executing tasks in parallel speeds up your overall execution time.

 ## Affected commands